 Brubaker trained at the Juilliard School, where he received the school's highest award, the Edward Steuermann Prize, upon graduation.
 At Juilliard, where he taught from 1995 to 2005, he has appeared in public conversations with Philip Glass, Milton Babbitt, and Meredith Monk.

 B.M., M.M., and D.M.A. in piano, The Juilliard School.
 Principal piano studies with Jacob Lateiner; chamber music with Felix Galimir and Louis Krasner; analysis with Milton Babbitt.
-Recordings on Arabesque and Vital Music.
 Former faculty of the Juilliard School.

 photo by Andrew Hurlbut